Changes to Existing Academic Programs

 Semester Credit Hour/CIP Code Changes

 Changes in semester credit hours include both increases and decreases in requirements.
 For changes in credit hours for minors, please submit as Catalog Update instead.

-Degree Program Name Change
+Degree Program or Certificate Name Change

 Off-Campus Instructional Site (OCIS)